-ε{limit} = maximum long-term strain limit of pipe wall, percent f.
+- $\varepsilon{limit}$ = maximum long-term strain limit of pipe wall, percent - FS = factor of safety (2.0 recommended)

+f.
 Flowable backfill.
 This material has a compressive strength less than 3.4 MPa (500 psi).
 Flexural strength is not a concern since cracking of the backfill material does not control the design of the pipe.
 A cracked backfill material would still form an arch over the pipe and provide adequate support.